 Prior to joining AFSA, Sheilah was a program director for Executive Enterprise Institute, a New York City-based private seminar company providing professional education in the accounting, banking and financial services compliance areas.
 Sheilah began her professional career as a teacher of special education in Alexandria, Va.
 She earned a Bachelor of Science degree in Education from Kent State University.

-Bill and his federal government relations team have enhanced AFSA’s presence in the political debate affecting a number of issues that impact member companies’ ability to offer affordable credit options to American consumers.
+Bill, was elected elected President of AFSA in October of 2018.
+In his tenure at AFSA, his federal government relations team has enhanced AFSA’s presence in the political debate affecting a number of issues that impact member companies’ ability to offer affordable credit options to American consumers.
 He has been called on to sit in the hot seat at the witness table in congressional hearings and has served as an industry spokesman on a number of pressing topics.

 Bill came to AFSA in 2004 from the U.S. Department of Housing and Urban Development, where he headed the congressional relations office.
 Prior to joining HUD, Bill was director of legislative affairs for BGR Holding, LLC, where he worked as a lobbyist for Haley Barbour, who went on to become governor of Mississippi.
 While on Capitol Hill, he served as tax counsel and legislative director for Rep. Jerry Weller of Illinois, as well as a senior legislative assistant with Rep. Charles Canady from Florida.